 Remember my John the Baptist?
 Isn't he cute?

-Next to the Jesse Tree is a pile of wrapped "gifts".
-They are numbered 1-24, one for each night of Advent.
+Next to the Jesse Tree is a pile of wrapped "gifts" numbered 1-24, one for each night of Advent.

 Like all of you, we are a very busy family.
-I use our Advent gifts as a way to encourage us to slow down and enjoy one another.
-Favorite storybooks, games and ministry are ways for us to purposefully plan to slow down during Advent and enjoy our relationships.
+Our Advent gifts - favorite storybooks, games and ministry - are a way to encourage us to slow down, enjoy our relationships and love others.

 If you're wondering why there is an Eiffel Tower on our Jesse Tree.....sometimes I like to get a little creative with the ornaments.
 This one happens to represent Habakkuk 2:1 "I will stand like a guard to watch and place myself at the tower....."

 This idea of making Advent a treasured family tradition can be as simple or elaborate as you want.
 It shouldn't stress Mom out.
-The point is to bring your family together during Advent for the purpose of discipling and loving your little ones.
-(And, as you'll see below, to encourage them to love others.)
+The point is to bring your family together during Advent for the purpose of discipleship, fellowship and ministry.

 There are many ways to accomplish this and it will look different in every home.
-Listed below are many of the ideas that we have used over the years.
-Why not just start with one or two and build from there?
+Here are many of the ideas that we have used over the years.

 Family Game Night

-There is just something exciting about unwrapping a "gift", even if it is a used game that has been on our shelf for several years.
-All of the kids lean in to see what is being unwrapped.
-I think it's the feeling of, "What does mom have planned for us tonight?"
+There is just something exciting about unwrapping a "gift", even if it is a game that has been on our shelf for several years.
+It's the exciting feeling of, "What does mom have planned for us tonight?"

 Some years, depending on our budget, I will surprise them with a brand new game.
 Here are some of our all-time favorites!

-Another twist on family game night is to invite some friends over.
+Another twist on game night is to invite friends over.
 Last year we had some dear friends over for homemade cinnamon rolls, coffee and games.
 It was a super fun time!

-Speaking of super fun family game nights.....don't leave without printing your FREE Advent Charades game at the bottom of this post!
+Speaking of super fun family game nights.....don't leave without printing your FREE Advent Charades game included in our Advent Planning Pages at the bottom of this post!

 Every year on the night before Christmas eve, without exception, we watch The Nativity Story.
 As soon as our devotion is over and someone grabs the gift under the tree, the kids all shout, "We know what that one is!"